LinhNguyenTien/foodie/README.md

 + Open Spring Tool Suite, in file **src/main/resources/application.properties** edit your MySQL username and password.

 ## Run the project
-+ In Spring Tool Suite **Right click on the project name -> Run as -> Maven Build... -> In "Goal" field enter "clean install" to install all nessesary libraries -> Run**.
++ In Spring Tool Suite, **right click on the project name -> Run as -> Maven Build... -> In "Goal" field enter "clean install" to install all nessesary libraries -> Run**.
-+ **Right click on the project name -> Run as -> Spring Boot App**.
++ In Spring Tool Suite, **right click on the project name -> Run as -> Spring Boot App**.
-+ Run the project on your virtual mobile device.
++ In Android Studio, run the project on your Android Virtual Device (ADV).

 # Features of Application
 There is some features in Foodie Application: